paepcke/ElephantCallAI/src/embedded/README.md

 Your Pytorch model may have additional dependencies not specified here (such as `torchvision` or `tensorboardx`).

-### Raspberry Pi 4

-The Raspberry Pi 4 does not have a GPU, and it ran very slowly during testing with a 43MB ResNet model.
-Make sure you are aware of performance limitations before deploying `Listen.py` on a Raspberry Pi 4.

-To install PyTorch dependencies, I used `https://github.com/sungjuGit/PyTorch-and-Vision-for-Raspberry-Pi-4B`.
-This may not be secure, so be mindful of your exposure.
-You can compile these yourself, but it's a more involved process.

 ### NVIDIA Jetson Nano

 NVIDIA has a forum page detailing how to get some necessary PyTorch dependencies.
 See